alexn11/stable-diffusion-image-archive-lob/README.md

 - Unfortunately there is no guarantee that several keys wouldn't produce the same image.
 - Similarly, there is no proof that any particular image can be reached by choosing the right key.
 - Descriptions provided in the prompt are sometimes disregarded.
-- I don't really use the promp embedding vector properly due to the way the negative prompt is generated.
+- The negative prompt embeddings is not generated as it should.